 When it comes to your dog’s diet, less fat isn’t necessarily better … and not all fats are the same.
+(Coconut oil is one of the “good” fats and holds many benefits.
+Click here for more information).

 There are several types of fats that should appear in your dog’s diet and they’re organized into three types: